Reconstruction of Epsilon-Machines in Predictive Frameworks and Decisional States: Decisional states framework

 The transitions between the iso-prediction states correspond to events that provoke a change in the optimal predictions that can be chosen.
 Similarly, a user might be interested in monitoring these changes, for example, to maintain the current action as long as it is appropriate (as long as it matches one of the possible predictions for the system's evolving iso-prediction state).

 The hypothesis made here is that when the cost/utility is defined in terms of a functional (high-level) value, when it has a signification in high-level terms, then the transition events also correspond to interesting high-level objects to look at.
-This might form the basis for an automated search for meaningful events in a given system's evolution.
+Ignoring the internal transitions and keeping only the coarser-level transitions also leads to a time-scale change in practice.
+This might form the basis for an automated search for meaningful events in a given system's evolution directly at a higher-level than that of its constituents.